robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 - [WWZ simply explained, for dummies](321-wwz-simply-explained-for-dummies.md#?target=_blank) &nbsp; (2025-06-10)

 Supporting the suspicion (reasonably grounded since Genova G8 violence) that the idea of manipulating people was a plan much deeper in our flesh and blood than just our minds.
+On a broader view, it seems that NATO is the problem that is trying to sell the solution to the problem of their own existence as a cold-war organisation survived too long after the cold-war was gone.

 ---
 <span id="people-minds-as-the-ultimate-battlefield"></span>